TRON-US/go-btfs/assets/README.md

-# Assets loaded in with IPFS
+# Assets loaded in with BTFS

 ## Generating docs